-Step one: Regularly remove debris and leaves
+Step One: Regularly remove debris and leaves

 Step Three: Brushing

-Step Five: Avoid mirrors or reflective surfaces
+Step Five: Avoid mirrors, reflective surfaces, fires and BBQs

 Please be aware that outdoor mirrors or mirrored walls can have an adverse effect on our synthetic grass, and therefore, are not recommended to be used in any project where Gorilla Grass is laid.
 Additionally, we do not recommend any fires or BBQs to be used on top of, or very near to, our artificial grass as any damage such as burning caused by such items will not be covered by warranty.
 We recommend putting your BBQ on a patio or decking area instead.

 If you have any further questions, check our FAQ page, call 08009996665 or email us via firstname.lastname@example.org